 Outside the workplace, you have a right to participate in social media and networks using your personal e-mail address.
-However, information and communication that you publish on personal sites should never be attributed to the Company or appear to be endorsed by or have originated from the Company.
+However, information and communication that you publish on personal sites should never appear to be endorsed by or have originated from the Company rather than you personally.